 I know nothing.
 The moment you meet someone for the first time you know NOTHING about that person.
 Nothing about their past, their struggles or their childhood.
 We're horrible at mind-reading and assuming what the other person thinks or means, yet we still keep doing it.
 We like to put people into categories because it's easier for us to think that way.
-Even if we think we're the smartest person in the world, making broad assumptions is usually the worst we can do for ourselves and everyone around us.
+Even if we think we're the smartest person in the world, making broad assumptions is usually the most unproductive way of thinking.

 It doesn't mean there are no evil people in this world, and surely some people just want to see the world burn.
-But I strongly believe to always give the benefit of the doubt.
-That means, I try NOT to jump to conclusions and always give people a chance to clarify their behavior even if other people have already jumped to their conclusion immediately.
-Just read the news, most people read only a headline online and already made up their mind.
+But I strongly believe in always giving the benefit of the doubt.
+That means I try NOT to jump to conclusions and always give people a chance to clarify their behavior even if other people have already jumped to their conclusions.
+Just reading the news, most people read only a headline online and already made up their mind.

-I personally know that jumping to conclusion too quickly isn't doing me or anyone else a favor.
-We live in a world where we value feelings over facts, and while this seems very human, it's also extremely dangerous and counterproductive in most cases.
+We live in a world where we value feelings over facts, and while this seems very human, it's also extremely dangerous and may be counterproductive in many cases.

-I learned that the older you get, and the more "successful" or happy you are, the more people will hate you for that.
-Yes, I said it, some people hate happy people, because they're jealous and miserable themselves.
+I learned that the older you get and the more "successful" or happy you are, the more people will hate you for that.
+Some people dislike happy people because they're jealous and miserable themselves.
 I'm sometimes that person myself.
 And that's okay, it's not your problem.
 Move on.

 I love making excuses because I'm a master procrastinator.
 The reasons I make excuses is due to many reasons, but mainly because of FOMO (Fear of Missing out) or because I'm just bad at taking risks that aren't necessarily calculated risks.

 I'm getting better at this myself.
 I used to always blame other people.
 I didn't tell them in their face, but I did it silently.
 I'd blame my boss for not promoting me, I'd blame my friends for not reaching out, I'd blame other people for making me feel miserable.

-In the recent years I learned that every time I silently blamed someone else, I could've just easily looked at myself and fix it right there.
+In recent years, I learned that every time I silently blamed someone else, I could've just easily looked at myself and fixed it right there.
 The reason I didn't get a raise at my job was because I never asked.
 It goes back to Nr.4 in this list.
 It's easy to make assumptions, jump to conclusions and then blame someone else.
 It's also convenient.

 With that said, I think this quote by Marcus Aurelius is quite fitting:

 I believe very strongly in this attitude.
 Have opinions, share them, make yourself heard.
 But be open to challenge your own viewpoints.
 Strong opinions, but loosely held means that you have to remove the ego.
-One of the biggest thinkers & wisest people in history have followed this principle.
+Some of the biggest thinkers and wisest people in history have followed this principle.